CLPO: Curriculum Learning meets Policy Optimization for LLM Reasoning: Related Work

 \subsection{Curriculum Learning for Large Language Models}

 Curriculum Learning (CL)~\citep{bengio2009curriculum} is a classic machine learning paradigm that mimics human learning by presenting training samples in an easy-to-hard order to accelerate convergence and improve final performance.
 In the field of natural language processing, applications of CL are often static and pre-defined, unable to adapt to the model's evolving capabilities during training.
 Some efforts have aimed to create dynamic curricula; for instance, FASTCURL~\citep{song2025fastcurl} employs a staged strategy that organizes the curriculum based on input prompt length while progressively scaling the context window.
 Other approaches, such as Train Long, Think Short~\citep{hammoud2025train}, use a dynamically decaying token budget to guide length-controlled reasoning, enabling a smooth transition from exploring long trajectories to distilling concise solutions.
 Taking a step further, AdaRFT~\citep{shi2025efficient} introduces a reward-driven approach, adaptively adjusting the difficulty of training tasks based on the model's recent performance signals to keep it within an optimal learning zone.
-Our CLPO brings the idea of curriculum learning into a new dimension, being the first to deeply integrate dynamic, online curriculum learning with reinforcement learning finetuning.
-It uses the model's real-time performance during rollouts to dynamically construct the curriculum, which in turn drives subsequent data restructuring and policy optimization, achieving truly adaptive learning.
+CLPO differs by coupling curriculum learning with problem restructuring: it does not only decide which samples to train on, but also learns which transformations make those samples more useful for RLVR.